-Originally, pizza crust was made with fermented whole grain (sourdough), but we have strayed from that healthful version to yeast-risen dough made with highly processed white flour.
-We are now learning that our cultural shift from fermented whole grains to processed white flour is behind the surge of modern diseases like type-2 diabetes, heart disease, celiac and gluten sensitivity.
+Originally, pizza crust was made with fermented, sprouted whole grain (sourdough), but we have strayed from that healthful version to yeast-risen dough made with highly processed white flour.
+We are now learning that our cultural shift from sprouted, fermented whole grains to processed white flour is behind the surge of modern diseases like type-2 diabetes, heart disease, celiac and gluten sensitivity.

-So for those who are avoiding grains or high-carb foods in general, this recipe is an exciting option.
+So for those who are avoiding grains or high-carb foods in general, these recipes are an exciting option.

 This is adapted from Mercola’s recipe, originally by Paula Dean (yes, that Paula Dean) (1).
 I also include her Margherita-style pizza toppings, but you could certainly use any of your favorite toppings.
 I prefer to use my Crushed Tomato Sauce (Raw) recipe rather than a commercial jarred or canned sauce.